ESG risk management: Why it’s business-critical

 Business intelligence tools are crucial to achieving this level of agility, where robust data analytics can enable organisations to weight specific risks and respond appropriately to movements in the environmental, social and governance domain.

-Discover how Pentana Risk can automate your ESG risk management practices, whilst helping to improve business resilience and performance.
+Discover how Ideagen Risk Management can automate your ESG risk management practices, whilst helping to improve business resilience and performance.
 Also, learn how the Civil Aviation Authority (CAA) is using the solution to get more value from its risk data.